 The Project electricity has been updated and the Project will no longer include a thermal power generation plant and associated infrastructure.
 Instead it will source electricity via a transmission line from the national grid.
 In addition, a new water pipeline running along the access road will bring water to the site.
-As of August 2016 an access road, which will be used for Project vehicles, is complete approximately (70%) and will be completed approximately 12 months.

-It is proposed to commence the 51-month construction in the first quarter of 2017, with the Project anticipated to achieve the start-up and the commercial run tentatively around the end of the first and second quarter of 2021 respectively.
+As of August 2020 an access road, which used for Project vehicles, already completed.
+It is proposed to commence the 51-month construction in the third quarter of 2018, with the Project anticipated to be brought into operation in 2022.
 The operations phase will last up to 50 years from the date of first certification of the Investment Certificate on 11 July 2008.
 A Resettlement Site has been developed separately by local authorities to accommodate households displaced by this Project, plus any future large Projects on Long Son Island.
 The detailed description of the Project is provided within Chapter 2.